tatuc/Book-on-gm-ID-design/starter_files_open_source_tools/README.md

 *techsweep_txt_to_mat.ipynb*: Jupyter notebook that translates the raw simulation text file to mat format.

 **.mat*: Lookup tables in Matlab file format.
 These can be used within Matlab scripts or Python (using pygmid).

+*techsweep_plots_from_mat.ipynb*: Jupyter notebook that generates a variety of plots from the lookup table data.